-One of the biggest advantages of using Highcharts JS is the compatibility with older browsers like Internet Explorer 6.
+One of the biggest advantages of using Highcharts JS is the compatibility with older browsers — even way back to Internet Explorer 6.
 Standard browsers use SVG for the graphics rendering.
 In legacy Internet Explorer, graphics are drawn using VML.

-While Highchats JS is free for personal use, you need to purchase a license for commercial usage.
+While Highcharts JS is free for personal use, you need to purchase a license for commercial usage.

 You can use the watermarked version of Fusioncharts for free in both personal and commercial projects.
 However, you need to purchase a license to remove the watermark.

 Flot supports lines, points, filled areas, bars and any combinations of these.
-It’s also compatible with older browsers like IE6 and Firefox 2.
+It’s also compatible with older browsers — way back to IE6 and Firefox 2.

 Flot is completely free to use and commercial support is provided on special request to the creator.
+It’s maybe getting a bit old now (the last commit was in 2014) but it’s still worth checking out.
 Here’s a list of example graphs created using Flot.

 amMaps is my favorite out the above three.
 It provides features like loading icons or photos on top of your map, heatmaps, drawing lines, and adding text on maps, zooming and others.

-amCharts uses SVG to render charts that work in modern browsers only.
-These charts may not work properly below Internet Explorer 9.
+amCharts uses SVG to render charts that work in modern browsers.

 Checkout this fantastic collection of cool demos created using amCharts.